wieden-kennedy/autoscalebot/README.md

 * `AUTOSCALE_NUMBER_OF_FAILS_TO_SCALE_UP_AFTER`

-    * the number of consecutive fails before autoscale adds dynos.
+    * the number of consecutive fails (timeouts or 500s) before autoscale adds dynos.
 Defaults to `3`.

 * `AUTOSCALE_NUMBER_OF_PASSES_TO_SCALE_DOWN_AFTER`